Key Breed Facts

 Once fully mature, an adult Lowchen must be fed a good quality diet to ensure their continued good health.
 As a rough guide, an adult dog can be fed the following amounts every day:

 If you are looking to buy a Lowchen, you would need to register your interest with breeders and agree to being put on a waiting list because very few puppies are bred and registered with The Kennel Club every year.
 You would need to pay anything upwards of £500 for a well-bred pedigree puppy.

 The cost of insuring a male 3-year-old Lowchen in northern England would be £23.01 a month for basic cover but for a lifetime policy, this would set you back £53.21 a month (quote as of March 2018).
 When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether or not they have been neutered or spayed among other things.

 When it comes to food costs, you need to buy the best quality food whether wet or dry making sure it suits the different stages of a dog’s life.
 This would set you back between £20 - £30 a month.
 On top of all of this, you need to factor in veterinary costs if you want to share your home with a Lowchen and this includes their initial vaccinations, their annual boosters, the cost of neutering or spaying a dog when the time is right and their yearly health checks, all of which quickly adds up to over £900 a year.

-As a rough guide, the average cost to keep and care for a Lowchen would be between £50 to £90 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree or other puppy.
+As a rough guide, the average cost to keep and care for a Lowchen would be between £50 to £90 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a well-bred Kennel Club registered pedigree Lowchen puppy.

 Click 'Like' if you love Lowchens.